EL ÙLTIMO TRAMOis an upcoming short film that will be released in 2025.

 THE SHORT FILM:

-On the outskirts of Buenos Aires, you’ll find Vencer Para Vivir: A small rehabilitation center that you wouldn’t easily stumble upon without effort.
-I learned about it when my cousin Lucas Fernandez invited me there in 2022 while I was visiting Argentina.
-He had spent two years there recovering from drug addiction.
-Of course, it was no easy struggle, but it was one that he overcame, and he is now living a clean life.
+On the outskirts of Buenos Aires, you’ll find Vencer Para Vivir, a remarkable rehabilitation center that you wouldn’t easily stumble upon without effort.
+I first learned about it in 2022 when my cousin, Lucas Fernández, invited me to visit while I was in Argentina.
+He had spent two years there recovering from drug addiction—an arduous journey, but one he overcame.
+Today, he lives a clean and renewed life.

 THE REAL LIFE INSPIRATION: